 “Corinthian Colleges left its students with significant debt and without the education and job opportunities they were promised,” Grewal said in a statement.
 “Students who are misled and defrauded into taking out student loans should not be the ones who pay for their schools’ predatory conduct.”

 Student Loan Servicer enrolled You in the Wrong program

-This happens often where instead of your loan servicer help you get the right information and the best repayment program for your situation they put you in something that will not benefit you just to continue to earn fees.
+This happens often where instead of your loan servicer helping you get the right information and the best repayment program for your situation they put you in something that will not benefit you just to continue to earn fees.

-If you attended a corinthian college you may be able to get a refund and complete student loan forgiveness – Here is a list of some of the For-Profit closed schools.
+If you attended a Corinthian college you may be able to get a refund and complete student loan forgiveness – Here is a list of some of the For-Profit closed schools.

 - Anthem Career College – multiple locations in Tennessee, closed 2014